miurahr/assertj-swing/README.md

 This project is a fork of https://gitub.com/assertj/assertj-swing , that is a fork of https://github.com/alexruiz/fest-swing-1.x.

+## Document

+You can check a [manual at readthedocs.org](https://assertj-swing.readthedocs.io/en/latest/)

 ## Why forked?

 AssertJ project forked the original project because a fest-swing project was stopped to maintain, and AssertJ project has been